Nabildexter/ALL-Web-Projects/VanIslandViews (Bootstrap 5, CSS, JS, Node, Express, Mongo, Cloudinary)/README.md

 Summary:
-This is a full CRUD-capable full-stack (front and back) website with user encryption, sessions and cookies, full database intnegration, and cloud media storage.
-The website is a place where people can go to post, rate, and review Campgrounds on Vancouver Island.
+This is a full CRUD-capable full-stack (front and back) website with user encryption, sessions and cookies, full database integration, and cloud media storage.
+This website is a place where people can go to post, rate, and review Campgrounds on Vancouver Island.

 Tools used: